11/11/2025

 / 100

-The AI Sourceworthy Score reflects how LLMs evaluate your brand’s credibility and relevance as a cited source.
-It is based on topical authority, content quality, and GEO discoverability factors that influence inclusion in AI-generated responses.
+The AI Visibility Score reflects how LLMs evaluate your brand’s credibility and relevance as a cited source.
+It is based on thought leadership, content quality, and GEO discoverability factors that influence inclusion in AI-generated responses.

 32